Jakob Cedergren

-Jakob Cedergren (born 10 January 1973) is a Swedish-born Danish actor.
+Jakob Cedergren (born 10 January 1973) is a Swedish and Danish actor who has appeared in films, television and theatre.
+He has starred in several cinema productions, including Stealing Rembrandt, Dark Horse, Rage, Timetrip – Der Fluch der Wikinger-Hexe and Submarino.
+However, he became best known for his roles in the Scandinavian television series Those Who Kill and The Sandhamn Murders.

+Biography

 He has appeared in more than 40 films and television shows since 1998.
 He starred in the film Dark Horse, which was screened in the Un Certain Regard section at the 2005 Cannes Film Festival.

 In 2009, he portrayed the Danish Prince Carl/King Haakon VII of Norway in the Norwegian TV-miniseries Harry & Charles.
 Maria Bonnevie played his wife, Maud.
 Since 2010 he has been starring in the Swedish crime series The Sandhamn Murders.

+In 2018, he received critical acclaim for his lead performance in the Danish crime thriller film The Guilty.